All Guides

 • Revolut or Nomad card - good multi-currency options

 Once you have residency, getting a Mexican account is worth it for convenience and to pay rent.
+See our full banking guide for account setup, ATM strategy, and how to transfer money without getting gouged.

 Language